 As Faverolles were originally bred for meat and eggs, Salmon Faverolles are an excellent source for meals.
 Their eggs are cream-colored and medium-sized like the eggs of other color varieties.

 Salmon Faverolles are amazing birds that will bring you great humor, laughter, and pleasure.
+They are one of the most entertaining breeds, full of personality.
 They are a medium-sized bird that does have some minor health worries, but these are easily managed with frequent checks.

 By being the most popular Faverolles chicken breed in the USA, finding them isn’t too extreme a chore.